drghirlanda/alex/Docs/AlexManual.md

 FontSize        36
 Test            0

-Table: Sample `Parameters.csv` file with default values for parameters.
+Table: Sample `Parameters.csv` file with default values.

 **CSDuration** is the default duration of all the non-US stimuli, while **USDuration** is the default duration of all US stimuli.
 All